ReyRiordan/ReyRiordan/README.md

 I am interested in closing the gap between AI capabilties and their usefulness in the real-world.
 What's the point of impressive benchmark performance if these models aren't actually helping people?

-### Present

-Over the past two years, I have been leading several AI initiatives at Rutgers Robert Wood Johnson Medical School (RWJMS):
+Over the past two years, I have been leading several AI initiatives at Robert Wood Johnson Medical School (RWJMS).
+Some highlights are virtual patient simulation, automated clinical note evaluation, and an AI-based education platform.

-*   **Virtual Patient Simulation:** real-time, voice-to-voice patient simulation tools using WebRTC and LLMs to help medical students practice history-taking and diagnosis.
-*   **Automated Clinical Evaluation:** model and rubric agnostic auto-evaluation system for clinical notes, with validated performance through custom benchmarking.
-*   **AI-based Educational Platform:** unification of previous two into online platform where faculty at medical schools can create new custom practice opportunities for their students and track their performance.

-### Future

-Starting fall 2026, I plan to pursue an AI-related master's degree to further build my expertise while also researching the following open problems I have encountered:
+Starting fall 2026, I plan to pursue an AI-related master's degree to further build my expertise while also researching human-agent collaboration, user-centric interpreability, and novel system evaluation frameworks.

-*   **Human-Agent Collaboration:** better human-in-the-loop workflows, where agents request for intervention at the correct times.
-*   **User-Centric Interpretability:** building true user trust through AI that authentically communicate reasoning traces to non-technical users.
-*   **System Evaluation:** scalable frameworks to accurately predict capabilies and failure cases of AI systems (move away from traditional manually annotated benchmarks).

 ### Advisors